 The most dramatic instances of deep downfalls were caused by extreme political or economic upheaval, such as wars and regime changes – some of which seemed unlikely years before they took place but look obvious when we look back with the benefit of hindsight.

-Of course, those are extreme cases, but they illustrate how dangerous it can be to go all in on a single country’s stock market.
-When analysing the choice between U.S. and developed world (ex U.S.) stocks, it’s helpful to break down how these markets have performed over the past 40 years.
+To get a better overview, it’s helpful to break down how these markets have performed over the past 40 years.
 We see that their returns are quite comparable and how the effect of mean reversion in action plays out when given a long enough time frame.

 S&P 500 vs. MSCI World: Basics